MAKEroanoke/makeroanoke.org/doc/vscode.md

 ### Emmet

 EmmetCSS is included by default.
 It allows you to type abbreviated CSS selectors and have them expand into DOM.
+It also works for XML.

 - How to use [Emmet HTML/CSS Snippets](https://code.visualstudio.com/docs/editor/emmet)
-- TODO: Emmet Cheatsheet: altogether a great reference for HTML5 and CSS3.
+- [Emmet Cheatsheet](https://docs.emmet.io/cheat-sheet/): altogether a great reference for HTML5 and CSS3.
+The cheatsheet includes information on flexbox, but not CSS3 grids.

 ### Completion and Documentation